+We had this tour just after we checked in.
 Our guide Ate Neri showed us around the farm and explained the technologies that they use in Costales Nature Farms.
-Most notable is the use of EMs or effective micro-organisms which makes the soil rich and counter bad bacteria.
+Most notable is the use of EMs or effective micro-organisms, which makes the soil rich and counter bad bacteria.

-The tour started with Ate Neri showing us how they plant seedlings in containers and pointed us some of the things they use for urban gardening, such as Grow Bags.
+Ate Neri showed us how they plant seedlings in containers and pointed us some of the things they use for urban gardening, such as Grow Bags.
 I love this part since I’m interested in UCG (urban container gardening), which is advisable for households to grow their own produce.

 We were also shown the nursery and vermisery (basically types of greenhouses) and their fertilizer area.

 Of course, we also got to see some of the animals they keep in the farm.
 There are various types of free-range and organic chickens in Costales Nature Farms, and it so happened that during the time of our tour, it was their breeding schedule.
 Some of the chickens we saw were sitting and in the process of laying eggs.
 We even got to collect one or two eggs laying in one of the coops.

 We also saw where the rabbits are kept.
 It’s interesting to note that despite the number of rabbits in this cottage, the cottage doesn’t have a piss smell.
 Ate Neri says it’s due to their diet and the EMs sprayed in the soil.

 Lastly, here are some pigs that they keep.
 Mass production of livestock is done in a separate farm (Farm A is the one open for guests, Farm B houses mass production and only accessible to workers).